 Communicating with customers

-This minimises friction and enables applications to proceed through an onboarding journey with little to no human intervention, known as straight through processing (STP).
-But they also mean trusted relationships with customers are initiated from the beginning.
-Customers get a better onboarding experience, but they also know that you are taking time and care to manage and control risk.
+Customers get a better onboarding experience, but they also know that you are taking time and care to manage your relationship with them, and control risk.
 While customers want convenience and efficiency, they also want to know their banking provider - Neobank, challenger or established institution - is taking risk seriously and protecting them.

 The human touch